The International Transaction Log (ITL) connects registries and secretariat systems that are involved in the

-the Kyoto Protocol.
-Each registry sends transaction proposals to the ITL, which checks each proposal and
+In practical terms, registries send transaction proposals to the ITL, which assesses each proposal against a

-In the event that a transaction is rejected, the ITL sends a code indicating which ITL check has been failed
+proposal is rejected, the ITL sends an error code indicating which ITL check has failed and the registry